sunroofgod/sunroofgod/README.md

 - Email: `kahseng <at> u.nus.edu`

 #### Ongoing Projects:
-- Nothing at the moment -- focusing on internship contributions and maintaing packages as mentioned above,
+- Nothing at the moment -- focusing on internship contributions and maintaing packages as mentioned above.